miku-3165390/Torn-KE/README.md

 # Torn KE

-A program made with the sole purpose of making advertising easier!
+A program made with the purpose of making advertising easier!

 ## Features